William Optics ZS66 Petzval Review

 Dual speed focuser with SCT-fit visual back.

-When it comes to mounting the ZS66 it’s again typical small-Chinese refractor fare with a shoe that doubles up as Vixen-fit dovetail or a tripod mount with a standard ¼-20 thread.
-So the ZS66 goes comfortably on a lightweight photo tripod:
+When it comes to mounting the ZS66 it’s again typical small-Chinese refractor fare with a shoe that doubles up as Vixen-fit dovetail or a tripod mount with a standard ¼-20 thread on the base.
+So, the ZS66 goes comfortably on a lightweight photo tripod or a small Vixen compatible mount.

-It mounts fine on a small photo tripod.
+The ZS66 mounts fine on a small photo tripod and fluid head.

 The design and finish of the little ZS66 impressed me greatly – packing quality and clever features.
 In use the news was less good.